 We provide our Named Executive Officers a base salary commensurate with their position, responsibilities and experience.
 In setting the base salary, the Compensation Committee considers the scope and accountability associated with each Named Executive Officer's position and such factors as performance and experience of each Named Executive Officer.
 We design base pay to provide the essential reward for an employee's work that is required to be competitive in attracting talent.
 Once base pay levels are initially determined, increases in base pay may be provided to recognize an employee's specific performance achievements or expansion of responsibilities.
-The base salares are targeted to be competitive with other similar biotechnology companies.
+The base salaries are targeted to be competitive with other similar biotechnology companies.
 Base salaries for the Named Executive Officers are set by their respective employment contracts and are reviewed annually by the Compensation Committee.
-Based on the analysis of the peer group and other comparative research performed by the Committee, the Committee was able to compare the base salary for the Chief Executive Officer in December 2018 and in light of the fact that he also serves as our Chief Financial Officer, it was determined that his overall compensation levels were not competitive with the peer group and therefore his annual base salary was increased to \$550,000, which was the same annual base salary as that of our prior Chief Executive Officer.
-Mr. Shallcross' base salary, increasing his annual base salary to \$565,000 and further amended on December 31, 2020 to reflect a 3.5% merit adjustment to Mr. Shallcross' base salary, increasing his annual base salary to \$565,000.
+Based on the analysis of the peer group and other comparative research performed by the Committee, the Committee was able to compare the base salary for the Chief Executive Officer who also serves as our Chief Financial Officer, including base salary, long-term incentives and bonuses.
+Upon the appointment of Mr. Shallcross to serve as our Chief Executive Officer in December 2018 and in light of the fact that he also serves as our Chief Financial Officer, it was determined that his overall compensation levels were not competitive with the peer group and therefore his annual base salary was increased to \$550,000, which was the same annual base salary as that of our prior Chief Executive Officer.
+Mr. Shallcross' employment agreement, dated December 6, 2018, was amended on December 5, 2019 to reflect a 3% merit adjustment to Mr. Shallcross' base salary, increasing his annual base salary to \$565,000 and further amended on December 31, 2020 to reflect a 3.5% merit adjustment to Mr. Shallcross' base salary, increasing his annual base salary to \$584,775.
+Pursuant to his current employment agreement, which was entered into on January 3, 2022, after expiration of the prior agreement, Mr. Shallcross' base salary is \$585,000.